mworion/MountWizzard4/docs/source/model/manage_model.rst

 so in the setup there might be differences in setup depending on the pier side.

 The Error Ascending graph show all model points sorted by ascending error values.
-You might see some outlayers which differ a lot from other ones or recognize an elbow type of curve which also might lead to some issues with you setup.
+You might see some outside points which differ a lot from other ones or recognize an elbow type of curve which also might lead to some issues with you setup.

 .. image:: image/explain_manage_model_2.png